The nonlinear Schr\"odinger equation for orthonormal functions: I. Existence of ground states: Introduction and statement of the main results

 This definition coincides with the (strict) positivity of $Q$ in the case $N=1$, since the first eigenvalue $\mu_1$ is always non-degenerate with a positive eigenfunction, when it exists.
 Our definition for $N\geq2$ is further discussed in light of the $N$-particle problem in Remark~\ref{rmk:N-particle} below.

 It is interesting to determine the values of $p$ and $N$ (depending on the dimension $d\geq1$) for which ground states exist.
-In this article,we focus on the case $1 < p < 1 + \frac2d$, which can be recast into a minimisation problem.
-Ground states have recently been constructed in~\cite{HonKwoYoo-19} for $p>1+\frac2d$ but the value of the corresponding $N$ is not known and it may even be infinite.
-An even more difficult question is that of the uniqueness of ground states (up to symmetries), when they exist.
+In this article, we focus on the case $1 < p < 1 + \frac2d$, which can be recast into a minimisation problem.
+Some kind of ground states have recently been constructed in~\cite{HonKwoYoo-19} for $p>1+\frac2d$ but their corresponding density $\rho\in L^p(\R^d)$ is not necessarily in $L^1(\R^d)$, so $N = \int_{\R^d} \rho$ may in fact be infinite.
+The critical case $p=1+\frac2d$ will be handled in the second part~\cite{FraGonLew-20_ppt} of this work, in dimensions $d\geq3$.

+A more difficult question is that of the uniqueness of ground states, when they exist.
 We believe that in dimension $d = 1$, ground states are always unique up to translations whenever they exist.
-In higher dimensions, uniqueness could in principle hold only for some specific `magic' numbers $N$, like in the periodic table of the elements.
-Numerical simulations in dimension $d=2$ presented later in Figure~\ref{fig:2d} suggest on the contrary that the system is never invariant under rotations, hence minimisers are probably never unique in this case.
+Numerical simulations in dimension $d=2$ presented later in Figure~\ref{fig:2d} suggest that the system may break rotational symmetry, in which case minimisers are not unique modulo space translations.

 From now on, we assume